 For example, can I make my investment much better with frequent contributions?
 Can someone invest more than their own money to increase the rate of return?

-This investment calculator works great with our retirement calculator because the withdrawal calculator uses annuities to automate the withdrawal process from retirement savings on a guaranteed basis.
+This investment calculator works excellently with our retirement calculator because the withdrawal calculator uses annuities to automate the withdrawal process from retirement savings on a guaranteed basis.
 Because annuities guarantee an income for the rest of your lifetime, setting investment goals becomes a breeze.

 Additionally, annuities accept all types of investments.